christophersybico/Codepath-Tiptoe/README.md

 ✔ Numpad should be up by default
 ✘ Textfield should be in currency format

-### TIP Input
+### Tip Input
 Story:
 Ability to change the tip percentage.
 Rounding off the tip is preffered (this is my personal way of writing a tip because it’s easy to copy & write it on the bill)

 Acceptance:
 ✔︎ Tip choices: 18%, 20%, 22%
 ✔︎ Tip value should be updated when tip is changed
-✘ By default, tip value is rounded to nearest decimal ✘ iOS Picker View is the preffered input method for choosing tip percentage
+✘ By default, tip value is rounded to nearest decimal
+✘ iOS Picker View is the preffered input method for choosing tip percentage

 ### Split the bill with tip included
 Story:
 Ability to split the tip by 2 or more people

 Acceptance:
 ✘ By dragging the card from right to left, it should show you a different card with the bill split by 2 or 3

 ### Share
 Story:
 Ability to share “this” to someone using text or email

 Acceptance:
 ✘ By tapping on the share icon, it will give you two choices; email and text

 ### Settings
 Story:
 Ability to turn on/off the rounding off of tip.

 Acceptance:
 ✔︎ By tapping on the settings icon, it will bring up a modal.
 The modal screen consists of: a switch which can turn on/off tip round-off, and a done button.
 ✘ If switch is on, it should round off the tip
 ✘ If switch is off, it should NOT round off the tip

 ### Custom Keyboard
+Story:
 Nicer looking numpad

 ### Custom Picker
+Story:
+Nicer looking tip picker